aspose-barcode/Aspose.BarCode-Documentation/net/plugins/aspose-barcode-net-for-sitefinity/sitefinity-barcode-generator-for-ecommerce-products/_index.md

 ### **Aspose.BarCode for .NET Plugins**
 This section has the following topics:
 ## **Barcode Generator for eCommerce Products**
-Aspose .NET BarCode Generator for SiteFinity is open-source widget used to list the SiteFinity eCommerce products along with barcodes.
+Aspose .NET BarCode Generator for SiteFinity is an open-source widget used to list the SiteFinity eCommerce products along with barcodes.
 You can configure the widget to generate different symbologies e.g Codabar, QR Code etc. Widget settings allows you to control different features of the generated barcode e.g symbology, width, height etc.

-The current Version of the widget have following features.
+The current version of the widget has the following features.

 - Create and Configure Multiple BarCode styles.
       * Select different Symbologies while creating BarCode styles.